antonioalanxs/minishell/README.md

 ## Overview

-Simple shell program designed to interpret and execute commands entered by the user.
+Reduced version of a real shell.
 It supports the execution of external commands, input and output redirection, command piping, background execution, and various internal commands such as `cd`, `umask`, `exit`, `jobs`, and `fg`.

 ## Installation